gonsaiki/java-journey/Easy Challange/Mega Bytes Converter/README.md

 4. For example, when the parameter kiloBytes is 2500 it needs to print "2500 KB = 2 MB and 452 KB"

-5. If the parameter kiloBytes is less than 0 then print the text "Invalid Value".
+5. If the parameter kiloBytes is less than 0 then print the text "Invalid Value"

 ## Note